Darren Chua: Career

 In 2017, Darren has participated in major swim meets such as the 6th FINA World Junior Swimming Championship, 6th Commonwealth Youth Games and the 2017 FINA Swimming World Cup.

 Darren competed at the 2018 Asian Games.
-Along with Joseph Schooling, Quah Zheng Wen and Darren Lim combined to bag a bronze in the men’s 4 × 100 m freestyle relay at the Games, setting a new national record.
+Along with Joseph Schooling, Quah Zheng Wen and Darren Lim combined to bag a bronze in the men's 4 × 100 m freestyle relay at the Games, setting a new national record.

 Darren made his Southeast Asian Games debut in 2019 and bagged five golds - two in individual events and three in relays and a silver.
-Darren claimed his first individual title at the SEA Games, clinching the gold medal in the men’s 200m freestyle on December 7 at the New Clark City Aquatics Center.
-He clocked a personal-best of 1min 48.26sec, just ahead of Malaysia’s Welson Sim (1:48.52).
-Vietnam’s Hoàng Quý Phước was third with his time of 1:48.59.
-It was Darren’s third gold at the Games, after wins in the 4x100m freestyle and 4x200m freestyle relays.
+Darren claimed his first individual title at the SEA Games, clinching the gold medal in the men's 200m freestyle on December 7 at the New Clark City Aquatics Center.
+He clocked a personal-best of 1min 48.26sec, just ahead of Malaysia's Welson Sim (1:48.52).
+Vietnam's Hoàng Quý Phước was third with his time of 1:48.59.
+It was Darren's third gold at the Games, after wins in the 4 × 100 m freestyle and 4 × 200 m freestyle relays.

 Chua upset defending champion Welson Sim in the 200m freestyle, then stunned defending champion Joseph Schooling in the 100m freestyle.

-Schooling’s timing of 49.64 at the New Clark City Aquatic Complex meant that he was 0.05s behind Chua (49.59), who claimed gold.
+Schooling's timing of 49.64 at the New Clark City Aquatic Complex meant that he was 0.05s behind Chua (49.59), who claimed gold.